Firewise Designation in Lompoc Neighborhoods through HOAs

 Develop the Wildfire Resilience Workforce

-Santa Barbara Communities, such as Lompoc, lack the necessary workforce to implement fuel reduction, prescrived burns and other preventative measures.
+Santa Barbara Communities, such as Lompoc, lack the necessary workforce to implement fuel reduction, prescribed burns and other preventative measures.

 Develop Water Sharing MOUs to Create Redundancy for Firefighting Water Supply